-Staff told us that the principal dentist was knowledgeable about issues and priorities relating to the quality and future of the service.
+The principal dentist was knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them.
+Staff told us they worked closely with the principal dentist to make sure they prioritised compassionate leadership.

-We saw the provider had effective processes to develop leadership capacity and skills, including planning for the future leadership of the practice.
+We saw the provider had effective processes to develop leadership capacity and skills, including planning for the retirement of the long-standing practice manager, and the introduction of a new practice manager.